The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Introduction

-Although tf–idf was once considered to be a heuristic, a series of efforts have been undertaken to explain its empirical success within one or another theoretical framework.
-We will review the existing crop of theoretical justifications for tf–idf in Section~\ref{sec:related_work}.
-In this paper we use the framework of statistical hypothesis testing to explain why tf–idf works as well as it does.
-In particular, we show that tp–idf behaves very similarly to the one-tailed version of Fisher's exact test for over-representation, which we shall hereafter refer to as Fisher's exact test for the sake of brevity. \cite{Rivals2007} emphasize that it is identical to the hypergeometric test.
+Although TF–IDF has traditionally been framed as a heuristic~\cite{Robertson2004}, a series of efforts have been undertaken to explain its empirical success within one or another theoretical framework~\cite{Hiemstra2000, Amati2002, Aizawa2003, deVries2005, Elkan2005, Roelleke2006, Roelleke2008, Roelleke2013, Havrlant2017}.
+In this paper we explore using the framework of statistical significance testing to gain novel insights into why TF–IDF works.
+In particular, we show that TF–IDF performs comparably to the hypergeometric significance test for over-representation, hereafter referred to as the hypergeometric test.
+The test is identical to the one-tailed version of Fisher's exact test~\cite{Rivals2007}.
+By presenting empirical evidence of a marked agreement between TF–IDF and the hypergeometric test, we hope to provide the multimedia analysis practitioner not only with a deeper understanding of TF–IDF, but also promote with them the notion that the application of statistical significance testing based term weighting functions in cross-modal analyses remains to be explored.